UConn eliminates four sports in COVID-19 related budget cuts

 STORRS, Conn.
 (AP) — The University of Connecticut decided to eliminate four athletic teams as it deals with an expected budget deficit driven by issues related to the coronavirus pandemic.

-UConn President Thomas Katsouleas told the school's Board of Trustees Wednesday that the school will reduce the number of sports it supports from 22 to 18, eliminating its men's cross country, men's swimming and driving, men's tennis and women's rowing teams.
+UConn President Thomas Katsouleas told the school's Board of Trustees Wednesday that the school will reduce the number of sports it supports from 24 to 20, eliminating its men's cross country, men's swimming and diving, men's tennis and women's rowing teams.

-The school will continue to support the eliminated sports through the 2020-21 academic year, allowing athletes time to transfer or make other decisions, officials said.
+The school will continue to support the eliminated sports through the 2020-21 academic year, allowing the 124 affected athletes time to transfer or make other decisions, officials said.

 “While this is a painful decision, it is in the best interests of the long-term viability of UConn and of UConn athletics,” Katsouleas said.

-Note: This story has been corrected to show that UConn is going from 24 sports to 20, not 22 to 18.
-This reflects that indoor and outdoor track and field for both men and women are counted as separate sports.